brightway-lca/brightway2-regional/docs/formats.rst

     * **geocollections**: List of one or more strings identifying the geocollections.
 Normally only one geocollection is associated with a regionalized IA method.
 See :ref:`geocollections`.
     * **band**: Band number in original raster data set.
 Needed to import characterization factors.
-    * **fieldname**: Field name in original vector data set.
+    * **cf_field**: Field name of characterization factor value.
 Needed to import characterization factors.

 Data format
 -----------